Articles of Association

 Purpose and objectives

 Art.
 3. § 1.
-The purpose of the association is to bring together owner-occupiers of secondary residences in Belgium in order to promote their common interests and to contribute positively to coexistence at local, regional and national level as a grouping.
+The purpose of the association is to bring together owner-occupiers of secondary residences in Belgium or abroad in order to promote their common interests and to contribute positively to coexistence at local, regional and national level as a grouping.
 This general purpose will be pursued by, among other actions:

 – Bringing together owner-occupiers of second homes from all regions and all categories of the population in an atmosphere of mutual help, respect, solidarity and tolerance;